RaccoonHowell/table-tennis-app/README.md

 ### Additional features

 - I would like to split the AddPlayer component into smaller component files based on the role of each part of the code and use Redux to do this.
-I think this would make the code more readable and using Redux would mean I could store state globally and pass information between components more easily
+I think this would make the code more readable and using Redux would mean I could store state globally and pass information between components more easily.

-- I'd try to reduce the number of ternaries within the AddPlayer render section to make the code a bit cleaner
+- I'd try to reduce the number of ternaries within the AddPlayer render section to make the code a bit cleaner.

 - Having focussed on getting the MVP working before moving onto the advanced features I ran out of time.
-I'd like to set up a back end using Laravel to store user information and scores
+I'd like to set up a back end using Laravel to store user information and scores.

-- The app does not look great on mobiles so that is the next stage I'd work on for the styling
+- The app does not look great on mobiles so that is the next stage I'd work on for the styling.

-- The user can still enter just a space in the input field and the AddPlayer button can be pressed adding spaces as a player name so I would find a way to fix this
+- The user can still enter just a space in the input field and the AddPlayer button can be pressed adding spaces as a player name so I would find a way to fix this.